mawebcoder/laravel-elasticsearch/README.md

 ``php artisan elastic:migrate``

 ### Dynamic Mapping
 By default, Elasticsearch detects the type of fields that you have not introduced in mapping and defines its type automatically.
-The package has disabled it automatically.
+The package has disabled it by default.
 To activate it, do the following in your migration:

 ```
 protected bool $isDynamicMapping = true;